-Raymond Basquez, 84, of Augusta, passed away on his 61st wedding anniversary, Monday, December 24, 2012.
-Raymond was born in Capurte, SD on August 30, 1928 to the late Rafalia (Jaramillo) and Andrew Basquez.
-Also waiting on his heavenly arrival were his brothers, Nicholas, Daniel, Gonzales, Jesse and Ralph Basquez; sisters, Johnnie Basquez and Chancy Lee Sloan.
+Raymond Basquez, 84, of Augusta, passed away on his 61st wedding anniversary, Monday, Dec.
+24, 2012.
+Raymond was born in Capurte, S.D., on Aug.
+30, 1928 to the late Rafalia (Jaramillo) and Andrew Basquez.
+Also waiting on his heavenly arrival were his brothers, Nicholas, Daniel, Gonzales, Jesse and Ralph Basquez, and sisters, Johnnie Basquez and Chancy Lee Sloan.

 He served in the Oklahoma National Guard as a PFC.
 Raymond worked for Lewis Morris Construction before starting his own construction company.
 He was responsible for building many subdivisions and residential homes in Augusta.
 He also built many landmarks in the Augusta area including the Armory, the old Augusta State Bank building and was involved in many commercial remodeling projects.

-Being family was one of the most important values he learned as a child and he taught to his children, grandchildren and great grandchildren, which includes: sons, Gene (Ruth) Basquez, Augusta, David Basquez of Wichita, Douglas (Nancy) of El Dorado, daughters Vicky (Robert) Clifford of Augusta and Raylene (Pastor Jerry) Burns of Leon.
-Grandchildren include Mindi, Kristi, Chelia, Jon, Amy, Andy, Brice, Brent, Tricia, Amanda, Matthew, Jerrica, Abbey and 16 great grandchildren.
-He is also survived by brother, Jim Basquez of Wetumka, Ok; sisters, Doris Davis of Glenpool, OK., Julia (Alvin) Keathley of Wetumka and Maggie (Kenneth) Johnson of Harrisonville, MO.
+Being family was one of the most important values he learned as a child and he taught to his children, grandchildren and great grandchildren, which includes: sons, Gene (Ruth) Basquez of Augusta, David Basquez of Wichita and Douglas (Nancy) of El Dorado; daughters, Vicky (Robert) Clifford of Augusta and Raylene (Pastor Jerry) Burns of Leon; grandchildren, Mindi, Kristi, Chelia, Jon, Amy, Andy, Brice, Brent, Tricia, Amanda, Matthew, Jerrica, Abbey; and 16 great grandchildren.
+He is also survived by brother, Jim Basquez of Wetumka, Okla., and sisters, Doris Davis of Glenpool, Okla., Julia (Alvin) Keathley of Wetumka and Maggie (Kenneth) Johnson of Harrisonville, Mo.